-Old Town seeks developers to buy 19th-century school
+Old Town wants to transform this historic school building

-The Jefferson Street School, built more than a century ago in Old Town, is again for sale, and city officials are hoping a buyer will repurpose the historical structure to include housing.
+The Jefferson Street School, built more than a century ago in Old Town, is up for sale again, and city officials are hoping a buyer will repurpose the historical structure to include housing.

 The city’s intention is to find a developer whose plans “complement the community,” Economic Development Director Ron Harriman said.
 “A number of commercial uses could be appropriate,” he said, adding that a combined residential and commercial use would likely work best.